 County Agricultural & Farmland Protection Plan:

-The County Planning Department has worked with an Advisory Committee to update the County’s Agricultural and Farmland Protection Plan, originally adopted in 1996.
-This update focuses heavily on economic development strategies for the County’s agricultural sector.
+In 2015, the County Planning Department worked with an Advisory Committee to update the County’s Agricultural and Farmland Protection Plan, originally adopted in 1996.
+The update focuses heavily on economic development strategies for the County’s agricultural sector.

-NEW – FEBRUARY 2015: After having been approved by a unanimous vote of the County Legislature, the final draft of the Plan has been sent to the NYS Department of Agriculture and Markets for approval by the Commissioner.
-Both the County Agricultural and Farmland Protection Board and the County Planning Board approved the Plan late in 2014.
-The Plan is now formally part of the County’s Comprehensive Plan
+After having been approved by a unanimous vote of the County Legislature, the final draft of the Planwas approved by the Commissioner of the NYS Department of Agriculture and Markets.
+The plan was alsoapproved by the County Agricultural and Farmland Protection Board and the County Planning Board.
+The Plan is now formally part of the County’s Comprehensive Plan.

 Orange County's Agricultural and Farmland Protection Plan